maidsafe/sn_routing/README.md

   - [ ] Group response merge
   - [ ] Signature checks
   - [ ] QA Sentinel including code review from system design perspective
+  - [ ] Check Authority (Ensure use and implementation of Authority is in line with the design doc / blog.)
 - [ ] Examples:
   - [ ] zero state network
   - [ ] Routing Node with type erased cache